-Budgeted cost: £8035
+Budgeted cost: £8530

-Activity Evidence that supports this approach Challenge number(s) addressed Priority 1 EEF Oral Language intervention +6 Small group tuition +4 1, 2

-Developing Early Language skills and reading.
-Purchase 'Unlocking Letters and Sounds' scheme.
-Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
+Activity Evidence that supports this approach Challenge number(s) addressed Priority 1 Literacy development: Developing Early Language skills and reading.
+Developing vocabulary skills.
+Develop spelling skills Develop composition skills EEF Oral Language intervention +6 Small group tuition +4 Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
 This arrangement enables the teaching to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
 1:1 and small group work support.
 Personalised learning.
-Focused 1:1 reading and phonic support for current year 1 pupils.
+Focused 1:1 1, 2 Priority 2 vocabulary, reading and phonic support for current year 1 pupils.
 Early language support for Reception children identified through the reception baseline assessment.
-Priority 2 Develop readiness for Mastery in Maths EEF Mastery Learning +5 Small group tuition +4 Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
+EEF Mastery Learning +5 1, 2 Mathematics: Develop 'Mastering Number' Small group tuition +4 Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
 This arrangement enables the teaching to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
 Establish small group maths interventions for disadvantaged pupils falling behind agerelated expectations as identified at the beginning of this academic year.
-1, 2 Barriers to learning these priorities address Encouraging wider reading and confident speaking between peers and year groups.
+Barriers to learning these priorities address Encouraging wider reading and confident speaking between peers and year groups.
 Providing 1:1 and small group catch-up in mathematics.